RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

 What is Debugging?
 ------------------

-Programming is a complex process, and because it is done by human beings, it often leads to errors.
+Programming is a complex process.
+Since it is done by human beings, errors may often occur.
 Programming errors are called **bugs** and the process of tracking them down and correcting them is called **debugging**.
 Some claim that in 1945, a dead moth caused a problem on relay number 70, panel F, of one of the first computers at Harvard, and the term **bug** has remained in use